OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 - Double submit cookie
 - SameSite cookie attribute

 **Please note** that it only acts a reference sample and is not complete (for example: it doesn't have a block to direct the control flow when origin and referrer header check succeeds nor it has a port/host/protocol level validation for referrer header).
 Developers are recommended to build their complete mitigation on top of this reference sample.
-Developers should also implement standard authentication or authorization checks before checking for CSRF.
+Developers should also implement authentication and authorization mechanisms before checking for CSRF is considered effective.

 Full source is located [here](https://github.com/righettod/poc-csrf) and provides a runnable POC.